milosptr/event-centar/experiences.md

   title: 'Corporate '
   first_text: "\nImpress your clients and wow your guests by hosting your next corporate
     function at Bromley Gallery & Events. \n"
-  second_text: "Suitable for a multitude of event types including half, full or multi-day
+  second_text: Suitable for a multitude of event types, including half, full or multi-day
     conferences, virtual or hybrid events, exhibitions, product launches, company milestones or Christmas parties - look no further for your next ideal corporate event venue partner.
-With four key spaces completely customisable based on your requirements, our rooms can be configured to accommodate small intimate boardroom meetings or transformed to house large functions and conferences.
-Our space offers custom-made, contemporary furniture and the latest technology and audio visual equipment. \n\n"
+With four key spaces, each customisable based on your requirements, our rooms can accommodate small intimate boardroom meetings or be transformed to house large functions and conferences.
+Our space offers custom-made, contemporary furniture and the latest technology and audiovisual equipment.
   button: Download the package
   headline: 'Corporate '
 - image: "/assets/images/meal-2x.jpg"